M-Wildes/quiz-game-site/README.md

-# QuizForge Website Starter
+# QuizForge Website

-This project is a production-minded starter for your quiz game website.
+This project is for the quiz games website.
 It includes:

 - a marketing homepage
 - a release download hub